prkumar/uplink/README.rst

     from uplink import *

-    # To define common request metadata, you can decorate the class rather
+    # To define common request metadata, you can decorate the class
-    # than each method individually.
-Here, we add a header to indicate that
+    # rather than each method separately.
-    # all requests made by this consumer should target version v3 of the
-    # GitHub API.
     @headers({"Accept": "application/vnd.github.v3.full+json"})
     class GitHub(Consumer):